How To Change Hostname In Ubuntu Without Restart

-To do so, in terminal/command console, execute the following command
+To do so, in the terminal/command console, execute the following command

 sudo hostname NEW_NAME_HERE

-My current hostname in Ubuntu is itsmarttricks, to check your hostname in Ubuntu execute following command in terminal.
+My current hostname in Ubuntu is itsmarttricks, to check your hostname in Ubuntu execute the following command in the terminal.

-Let’s change the hostname now, as I already told my current hostname in Ubuntu is itsmarttricks and I will change it as “SuperUser“.
+Let’s change the hostname now, as I already told you my current hostname in Ubuntu is itsmarttricks and I will change it to “SuperUser“.

-To do so, in terminal I will execute the following commands:
+To do so, in the terminal I will execute the following commands:

 sudo hostname SuperUser